stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 the right edge of the rightmost column.
 * columns:  A set of tables, one for each column, from left to right.
 Each table contains the width, padding, and x position of a column.
-* field:  The NewField the board is attached to.
+* field:  The NoteField the board is attached to.
 If you need it for some reason, this is how to get it.

 #### Example